-- Blank lines and lines that start with semi-colons will be ignored. - Each UserAllocator definition that is added must begin with a valid record type. - ◆ All parameters for each definition must be separated by one or more spaces or tabs, and must follow the rules for each record type.
+- Blank lines and lines that start with semi-colons (;) or double-slashes (//) will be ignored. - Each UserAllocator definition that is added must begin with a valid record type. - All parameters for each definition must be separated by one or more spaces or tabs, and must follow the rules for each record type.